Dragon Flyz

 Dragon Flyz is an animated television series created by Savin Yeatman and produced by Gaumont Multimedia in association with Abrams/Gentile Entertainment.
 The show, based on a toy line by Galoob, ran for two seasons, in syndication in the United States and Europe, from 1996 to 1997.
 26 episodes were produced.

 The series, set in a world following an event called the Cataclysm follows the Dragonators, who ride on dragons in search and rescue operations.

 David Perlmutter's Encyclopedia of American Animated Television Shows calls Dragon Flyz "a very transparent ad for a toy line, much like some of the other productions the Abrams/Gentile Studio was involved in at this time (see Happy Ness: The Secret of the Loch and Van-Pires for other examples)."
+In his 2022 autobiography, Destin animé, Marc du Pontavice called the series "forgettable".

 Plot and setting

 The setting is a post-apocalyptic version of the 41st century.
 The disaster responsible for the world's state is called the Cataclysm and is implied to have been caused by nuclear warfare.
 The Cataclysm caused the extinction of most of the Earth's inhabitants, ecosystems, and species.
 The planet's surface has become barren and volcanic, with rivers of lava running across the surface.
 The surface world is mostly uninhabitable, with the exception of animals which have adapted to the environment.
 The surviving human population lives in the floating city of Airlandis.

 The series follows the adventures of the dragon-riders as they fight for world domination.
 The riders are either human or belong to a race resembling reptiles, gargoyles, and demons.
 From Airlandis, the Dragonators regularly travel to the surface to retrieve amber, which is used as a source of fuel and is usually obtained from lava pools or directly from the ground.
 It is also shown that some humans escaped the Cataclysm aboard a space station, on which the protagonists' mother now resides.
 They are often threatened by lightning storms, air currents, and acidic clouds called Warp Winds, through which the only safe passages are hollow mountains called Wind Pits.
 Despite the Cataclysm, some life survived due to being sheltered in an oasis: a pocket of life where the planet's former species live in safety.

 Airlandis is a floating city with five biospheres at its center, each simulating a different natural habitat and preserving the species rescued from the Cataclysm.
 The city's most important region is its power core, which is operated by the engineer Orac.
 Airlandis also has a runway for the Dragonators, an aviary where the dragons reside when not being used for flight, a chamber where matters of government are negotiated, Skywatch, where a team maintains the city's systems and monitors the skies, and a prison.